thilina7/Cypress_Framework/Answers to technical questions.md

 I have worked on like 6-8 hours on this.

 #### I have written a framework added these technologies to the framework:
-1.Added Page object model to the framework.
-(Path: Cypress-> Support -> PageObject) 2.Added Locators in a seperate package to make easier to change locators to anyone.
+1. Added Page object model to the framework.
+(Path: Cypress-> Support -> PageObject)
+2. Added Locators in a seperate package to make easier to change locators to anyone.
-3.Created reusable methods in seperate folders and called to the from the Test Class.(Path: Cypress-> Support -> Commands) 4.Added URLs seperately (cypress.json)
+3. Created reusable methods in seperate folders and called to the from the Test Class.(Path: Cypress-> Support -> Commands)
+4. Added URLs seperately (cypress.json)
-5.Added global level timeouts to the project whcih is a good practice (in selenium we use Explicit waits and implicit waits for this) (cypress.json)
+5. Added global level timeouts to the project whcih is a good practice (in selenium we use Explicit waits and implicit waits for this) (cypress.json)
-6.Added Data driven framework and added user names and password in a seperate config files (Path: Cypress-> fixtures -> example.json)
+6. Added Data driven framework and added user names and password in a seperate config files (Path: Cypress-> fixtures -> example.json)

 #### If i had more time i would like to add below things to the framework
-1.I will be adding Excel sheet and insert data to the framework using excel. (improve the data driven framework) 2.I will be more focusing on Reporting, Logging and add those featuers to the framework which is required.
+1. I will be adding Excel sheet and insert data to the framework using excel. (improve the data driven framework)
+2. I will be more focusing on Reporting, Logging and add those featuers to the framework which is required.
-3.I will be adding dashboard to the cypress framework which is a cool feature.
+3. I will be adding dashboard to the cypress framework which is a cool feature.
-4.I will add BDD like cucumber to the framework , write testcases using cucumber and integrate it with the javascript coding.
+4. I will add BDD like cucumber to the framework , write testcases using cucumber and integrate it with the javascript coding.
-5.I will create seperate section for API testing and seperate section for UI testing.
+5. I will create seperate section for API testing and seperate section for UI testing.
-6.I will integrate framework to support DB level testing.
+6. I will integrate framework to support DB level testing.
-7.I will improve the CI/CD pipeline process and adding reporting to the CI/CD once completed the push command.
+7. I will improve the CI/CD pipeline process and adding reporting to the CI/CD once completed the push command.

 #### 2. Have you learned something new doing this test?
 If yes, describe it here.